linrongbin16/gitlinker.nvim/README.md

 >
 > Please refer to [routers.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/routers.lua) for more examples about function-based routers.

-You can also bind a lua function to it, which accepts a lua table parameter that contains the same fields, but in lower case, without the prefix `_A.`:
+You can also bind a lua function to the git host, the function accepts only 1 lua table as its parameter, which contains the same fields as string template, but in lower case, without the prefix `_A.`:

 - `protocol`
 - `username`